Engagement Hub

 Summary

 WorkSafeBC is updating the language in the assessable payroll practice directive to better explain how tips and gratuities should be treated when employers report on payroll.
-This proposed change does not create new obligations for employers; it seeks to further define the scope and clarify guidance that has been in place since 2010.
-The proposed changes align with other jurisdictions throughout Canada, such as Alberta and Ontario.
+This change does not create new obligations for employers; it further defines the scope and clarifies guidance that has been in place since 2010.
+The change aligns with other jurisdictions throughout Canada, such as Alberta and Ontario.
 The goals of this update are to:

 • Support consistent reporting of tips and gratuities in assessable payroll